|Pregnancy Week (Select):|

 - Synthetic vitamins

-An acidic diet (high in sugar, artificial sweetener, caffeine, processed wheat/white flours etc) can also cause havoc with good bacteria in your body and allow bad bacteria to thrive.
-Switch to more alkaline foods in an alkaline diet – you’ll feel so much better with so many aspects of your health, from good bacteria, to energy and less headaches.
+An unhealthy diet and lifestyle (high in sugar, artificial sweetener, caffeine, processed wheat/white flours etc) can also cause havoc with the good bacteria in your body and allow bad bacteria to thrive.

 Increased cervical fluid production is common during pregnancy, you may have already noticed a thin, milky discharge which is a result of your body’s hormones doing their job.
 If the discharge becomes thick, white and creamy (like cottage cheese) and if you have itching in your vaginal area, you may have thrush.
 Some women notice a stinging or burning sensation on the labia during urination and some also feel pain or burning during sexual intercourse.
 If this is you, it is important to have this checked out by your midwife or doctor, to ensure nothing else is going on.